Updated 2023

 For a more personal touch

-- Reservations and a “safe” meal– People on restricted diets relish in not having to research a restaurant and talk ahead to the chef/manager.
-Do the work for them.
-Search out safe gluten-free dining options (or stealthily ask them for suggestions)..
-Call ahead, make reservations, and let them dine worry-free.
-If someone has to be very careful with cross-contamination you may want to use the next suggestion.
+- Reservations and a “safe” meal– People on restricted diets appreciate not having to research restaurants or speak with the chef/manager.
+Do the work for them by finding safe gluten-free options, making reservations, and ensuring a worry-free dining experience.
+If cross-contamination is a concern, consider the next suggestion.

 - Research a 100% gluten-free restaurant or bakery in your area and take them there.
 One of the best treats for someone on a restricted diet is to be able to eat without worry!
 Use my free worldwide 100% gluten-free dining guide locator to choose a location.

-- Tickets to the theater or sporting event- Do a little research on what show or game someone might like to see.
+- Tickets to the theater or sporting event- Find a show or sporting event for the lucky recipient.
 Make sure ( be sneaky) they are available that day, and buy the tickets.
-Looking for gluten-free food at baseball parks, look no further!
+If you are looking for gluten-free food at baseball parks, look no further!

 - Purchase a course or course subscription– A great choice for anyone who loves to learn.
 Coursera, Masterclass, Udemy, or Skillshare are all great options.

-If you are buying for the “person who has everything” or wanting to teach your little ones about the importance of giving,
+If you are buying for the “person who has everything” or want to teach your little ones about the importance of giving,

-Cconsider a charitable donation (money or time) to an organization or research center in their name..
-This supports gluten-free awareness, research and ultimately your friend or loved one.
+Consider a charitable donation (money or time) to an organization or research center in their name.
+This supports gluten-free awareness, research, and, ultimately, your friend or loved one.

 Research Centers: